LuisCusihuaman/relevo-static-poc/docs/BACKEND_APP.md

 This service offloads all real-time and integration tasks from the main API.
 It authenticates WebSocket connections using JWTs from Clerk.

 * **Real-time Collaboration (🔴)**:
-    * **Patient-Scoped Discussions**: Manages WebSocket connections for live chat discussions.
-Each patient has a dedicated communication channel (e.g., `patient:${patientId}`) to ensure conversations are context-specific.
+    * **Patient-Scoped Discussions**: Implemented using **Socket.IO**.
+When a user connects to the chat for a specific patient, they are placed into a dedicated **Socket.IO Room** (e.g., `patient:${patientId}`).
+This ensures that all chat messages are broadcast only to the clinicians currently viewing that patient, providing a focused and context-specific communication channel.
     * **Collaborative Text Editing**: Hosts the **Hocuspocus server** to power the `FullscreenEditor` in collaborative mode (e.g., for `Situation Awareness`).
-    * **Live Event Broadcasting**: Manages standard WebSocket connections to broadcast non-text events for the `CollaborationPanel` and `Shift Hub`.
+    * **Live Event Broadcasting**: Manages other real-time events, such as presence indicators and status updates, for the `CollaborationPanel` and `Shift Hub`.
-  * **Data Persistence for Real-time Events**: For persisting data generated through real-time interactions (like chat messages or collaborative document changes), the NestJS service makes secure, server-to-server HTTP calls to the main C\# API.
-This ensures that all data persistence adheres to the centralized business logic, authorization, and auditing rules of the `relevo-api`.
+* **Data Persistence for Real-time Events**: For persisting data from real-time interactions, the NestJS service makes secure, server-to-server HTTP calls to the main C# API.
+Specifically, after broadcasting a chat message via Socket.IO, it calls the **`POST /patients/{patientId}/messages`** endpoint on the `relevo-api` to ensure the message is saved to the patient's permanent chat log.
-  * **External API Integration (🔵)**: Acts as the dedicated gateway for all communication with external hospital systems, keeping these dependencies isolated from the core API.
-This includes providing an internal API for the C\# backend to securely request data like patient rosters.
+* **External API Integration (🔵)**: Acts as the dedicated gateway for all communication with external hospital systems.
-  * **Cache Management**: Utilizes in-memory caching to temporarily store data fetched from external hospital APIs or the main C\# API, reducing latency for real-time operations and frequent data requests.
+* **Cache Management**: Utilizes in-memory caching to reduce latency for real-time operations.

 ### **`hospital-mock-api` (NestJS Mock Hospital Systems)**